If you’re facing an unplanned pregnancy, you may be worried that you just aren’t ready to be a mom right now.

 #3: Can I Afford Adoption?

-As a birthmother, there is no cost
+As a birthmother, there is no cost to you to place your child for adoption.

 Some adoption agencies even offer assistance with medical care and other pregnancy-related expenses as permitted by law.
 You can also get help with housing, finishing your education and finding a job.